go-kratos/feature/README.md

 This page contains an overview of the various feature gates an administrator can specify on different components.

 ### Overview
 Feature gates are a set of key=value pairs that describe features.
-You can turn these features on or off using the --feature-gates command line flag on each component.
+You can turn these features on or off using the --feature-gates=foo=true,bar=false command line flag on each component.

 ### Usage
 ```go